cognitedata/image-scan-action/README.md

 ### Scanning an image

 The image input requires a fully qualified image name (FQIN).
-This means that it must include both the image repository and the tag.
+This means that it must include both the image repository and the tag/sha256.
 Here are two examples of the fully qualified image name of the DockerHub hello-world image:

 - `docker.io/library/hello-world:latest`
 - `docker.io/library/hello-world@sha256:d7...07`